soderlind/wp-loupe/README.md

 - [x] Reindex all posts and pages from the admin interface (Settings > WP Loupe).
 - [x] Uses the theme's search.php template.
 Tested with [Twenty Twenty-Four](https://wordpress.org/themes/twentytwentyfour/).
 - [x] Supports custom post types.
+- [x] Add prosessing time, as a comment, to the footer.
 - [ ] \(Not sure if I'll add this) Supports filtering (and ordering) on any attribute with any SQL-inspired filter statement

 ## Installation